 Chicago fight with teachers union stretches into 2nd week

-CHICAGO -- Chicago school leaders canceled class a fourth day in the nation’s third-largest district as negotiations with the teachers’ union over remote learning and other COVID-19 safety protocols failed to produce an agreement over the weekend.

-Mayor Lori Lightfoot and Chicago Public Schools CEO Pedro Martinez said in a joint statement Sunday evening that there wasn't “sufficient progress" in talks to resume in-person classes Monday, extending disruptions into a second school week.
-But they vowed negotiations would continue “through the night.”
+“The mayor is being relentless but she’s being relentlessly stupid, she’s being relentlessly stubborn," he said during a Monday news conference.
+“She’s relentlessly refusing to seek accommodation and we’re trying to find a way to get people back in school.”

+Sharkey's comments came a day after Lightfoot said many teachers had abandoned their students by refusing to teach in-person.

-Disputed issues included testing and metrics to close schools.
-The Chicago Teachers Union wants the option to revert to districtwide remote instruction, and most members have refused to teach in-person until there's an agreement, or the latest COVID-19 spike subsides.
-But Chicago leaders reject districtwide remote learning, saying it's detrimental to students and schools are safe.
-Instead, Chicago opted to cancel classes as a whole two days after students returned from winter break.
+The union wants the option to revert to remote instruction across the 350,000-student district, and most members have refused to teach in-person until there's an agreement, or the latest COVID-19 spike subsides.
+But Chicago leaders reject districtwide remote learning, saying it's detrimental to students and that schools are safe.
+Instead, Chicago opted to cancel classes two days after students returned from winter break.

-Chicago faces the same pandemic issues as other districts nationwide, with more reverting to remote learning as infections soar and staff members are sidelined.
-But the situation in union-friendly Chicago has been amplified in a labor dispute that's familiar to families in the mostly low-income Black and Latino district who have seen disruptions during a similar safety protocol fight last year, a 2019 strike and a one-day work stoppage in 2016.
+Chicago shares pandemic concerns with other districts nationwide, with more reverting to remote learning as infections soar and staff members are sidelined.
+But the situation in union-friendly Chicago has been amplified in a labor dispute that's familiar to families in the mostly low-income Black and Latino district who saw disruptions during a similar safety protocol fight last year, a 2019 strike and a one-day work stoppage in 2016.

-The announcement for the roughly 350,000-student district came as the principals of some schools had already notified families their schools would be closed for instruction Monday because of staffing shortages.

-The district, which deems the fight an “illegal walkout,” said late Saturday it will allow more incentives for substitute teachers, provide KN95 masks for all teachers and students, and that Illinois will provide about 350,000 antigen tests.
-But both sides remained at odds on key issues including COVID-19 metrics that will lead to individual school closures and compensation.
-The district said it won't pay teachers failing to report to schools, even if they tried to log into remote teaching systems.
-The union doesn't want any of its roughly 25,000 members to be disciplined or lose pay.

-District leaders had said some schools, where enough staff showed up, may offer instruction Monday even without an agreement; all buildings have remained open for meal pickup.
-However, only a handful of principals anticipated having staff to open.
+Cheri Warner joined other parents at a news event Monday calling for the district and teachers to focus on getting students back into classrooms.
+The mother of 15-year-old twins said the sudden loss of in-person learning has taken a toll on her family.

+One of her daughters has depression and anxiety, and winter always is a difficult time.
+Losing touch with her friends and teachers just adds to that burden, Warner said.

+“The mayor’s saying she’s going to be relentless in prosecuting a case, but the mayor’s not a prosecutor and I’m not a criminal being prosecuted,” Sharkey said.
+“Our members are not people who have done anything wrong.”

+Attendance was down ahead of the cancellations due to students and teachers quarantining due to possible exposure and families opting to keep their children home.
+All buildings have remained open for meal pickup.

 School leaders have touted a $100 million safety plan, which includes air purifiers in each classroom.
-Also, roughly 91% of staff are vaccinated and masks are required indoors.
+Roughly 91% of staff are vaccinated and masks are required indoors.

 Since the start of the academic year, some individual classrooms have temporarily switched to remote instruction when there are infections.
 But in rejecting a widescale return to remote learning, city health officials argue most students directed to quarantine because of possible classroom exposure don’t get COVID-19.
 The district is piloting a “test to stay” program to cut isolation times.

-Note: This story has been corrected to show the mother of 15-year-old twins is called Cheri Warner, not Cherie.